erwinpasia/ERP_Penn_Wharton_Online_Entrepreneurship_Specialization/C1_Entrepreneurship_1_-_Developing_the_Opportunity/README.md

-# Course 1: Developing the Opportunity
+# Course 1: Developing the Opportunity (updated for 2025 and AI-driven Entrepreneurship)

 ## Course Overview